jake-abed/portfolio-blog/src/pages/blogs/gettin-ziggy.md

 > could get too!?
 You might end up with a burnt cake if the temp in the oven is
 > wrong.
 You could get a brick cake if you work it too much and make it tough.

-It's inelegant, but this does make it make sense reasonably well.
+It's inelegant, but I think it makes just enough sense to non-technical folks.

 ### Zig vs. Odin